bluebird75/luaunit/doc/index.rst

 **Randomize test order**

 If --shuffle or -s is passed as an option, LuaUnit will execute tests in random order.
 The randomisation works on all test functions and methods.
-As a consequence test methods of a given class may be splitted out in multiple location, generating several test class creation and destruction.
+As a consequence test methods of a given class may be splitted into multiple location, generating several test class creation and destruction.

+**Repeat test**

+When using luajit, the just-in-time compiler will kick in only after a given function has been executed a sufficient number of times.
+To make sure that the JIT is not introducing any bug, LuaUnit provides a way to repeat a test may times, with --repeat or -r followed by a number.

 Flexible test selection
 -------------------------